 Rumsfort started describing the details of last night’s battle at the Merrick mansion.
 Lana Olsen interrupted several times with requests for more information.
+When Natalie finished, Olsen had one more question.

+“Natalie, do you know this woman, Jane Doe 413?”

+Rumsfort paused for a few seconds, looking down, collecting her thoughts.
+She looked up, staring directly at the television camera.

-When Natalie finished, Olsen had one more question.LanaTkept tClubhouseJane the Angel thwarted the hitman and got me out of the restaurant.
+“Yes, Lana, I do know the Chicago Angel.
+She saved my life.
+The Chicago Police kept this fact secret to protect me.
+A mob assassin tried to kill me on Saturday, September 1st, at the Clubhouse Restaurant.
+Jane the Angel thwarted the hitman and got me out of the restaurant.
 Since Jane is now fighting for her life in a Chicago hospital, I cannot comment further about her.”